What did Jesus say about giving to the needy

 But when you give to the poor, do not let your left hand know what your right hand is doing, so that your giving will be in secret; and your Father who sees what is done in secret will reward you.” – Matthew 6:1-4 NASB

-I am not condemning this practice because I know this is normally a corporate affair and part of their advertising campaign and giving to people in need is a good thing no matter who gives, but it still strikes me that they are “announcing it with trumpets” as Christ stated.
+While I am not condemning this act, I know it is usually a corporate affair and part of their advertising campaign.
+Donating to people in need is a positive thing regardless of who gives, but it still strikes me as announcing with “trumpets”.

-When I think of giving in secret as Jesus suggested, I think of another word; integrity.
-It is said that integrity is what you do when no one is looking.
-Giving should be done in the same spirit.
+Making a contribution in secret, as Jesus suggested, reminds me of another word, integrity.
+It is said that integrity is what you do when no one is watching.
+As Kahlil Gibran once said:

-I’m pretty sure our motives are not selfish but we should do our good deeds quietly or in secret, with no thought of reward.
-We should do it out of compassion and love as Jesus commanded.
+Although I am pretty sure our motives are not selfish, we should perform our good deeds quietly or in secret, without thinking of reward.
+We should do it with compassion and love as Jesus taught us.
+This way, our acts of kindness will make the world a better place, and help us to be an example to a world who needs Christ.

-Jesus says we should check our motives in three areas:
+We should check our motives in three areas, according to Jesus:

 • generosity